suddi/playbooks/README.md

 #### Sensitive files handling

-`ansible-vault` and the true `inventory` files are maintained in S3
+`ansible-vault` and the true `inventory.ini` files are maintained in S3

 To download sensitive-files: